 - Working with the family in wilderness therapy programs.

-- Communications with clinical staff and how to implement back-up support for mental health issue.
+- Communications with clinicians and how to implement back-up support for mental health issues.

 - Instructor judgement as a risk management tool.

-- How to stay physically, mentally, and emotionally healthy in the demanding role of wilderness field staff
+- How to stay physically, mentally, and emotionally healthy in the demanding role of direct care staff